erparis02/bimm143/README.md

 # Bimm-143

-This is my classwork from [BIMM-143](https://bioboot.github.io/bimm143_W20/setup/) Winter 2020 at UC San Diego.
+This is my classwork from [BIMM-143](https://bioboot.github.io/bimm143_W20/setup/) Winter quarter 2020 at UC San Diego.